kuanadam/RhodySyllabi/README.md

 # RhodySyllabi
 ## University of Rhode Island's Syllabus Library
-This project explores the concept of what a syllabus library for the University of Rhode Island would look like.
+RhodySyllabi is a website repository where students are able to view, download, share, and upload syllabi from the University of Rhode Island.
 ## Issue
 One of the gaps in the resources that the University offers is a syllabus library, a tool that can be something heavily utilized by students when registering for classes.
-Not only would students be able to make more informed decisions during registration, but advisors would not need to be as overwhelmed with less workload.

 ## Objective
 By demonstrating what the design, development, and implementations of such a resource would look like, this project is meant to showcase a real solution to an existing problem.
 This project can also be used as a foundational model in the development towards an official website.